bdunko/Charon-s-Obol/notes/Obol/Data/Characters.md

 - [ ] Sickly - You do not lose life from tails penalties.
 Strain never resets.
 - [ ] ??? - Strain is always 1.
 Coins do not recharge between tosses.
 - [ ] ??? - Skip the first round and start with 3 random Obols.
 After each tollgate, skip the next round and gain random Obols until your row is full.
 - [ ] Gardener - Your coins automatically upgrade after you've owned them for a certain number of tosses (Obols = 5, Diobols = 15, etc).
-Only coins in shop are Obols, but rerolls are cheaper.
-Alternatively, unspent souls become life and you do not regenerate life naturally.
+Only coins in shop are Obols and they are free.
+Unspent souls become life and you do not regenerate life naturally.
 - [ ] ??? - Coin Prices are much more variable.
 Shop stock is a bit larger.
 No upgrading.
 Coins in shop may have statuses.
 - [ ] Lover - Every power coin has a random other power (of another gender) on the opposite side; "Obol of Zeus and Artemis".
 Coins powers only recharge a single charge each toss (both sides recharge by 1).
 - [ ] Charioteer - Game runs in real time.
 Each round has a time limit.
 You lose time instead of life on tails.
 No life limit and no strain.